-This part-time course is aimed at clinicians who work at the front line of patient assessment, diagnosis, referral and management.
-It is a direct response to the latest needs of the NHS and it is an excellent opportunity for professional development through an accredited qualification.
+This part-time course is aimed at healthcare professionals who work at the front line of patient assessment, diagnosis, referral and management.
+It's a direct response to the latest needs of the NHS and is an excellent opportunity for healthcare professionals to further develop their skills and knowledge and gain an accredited qualification.

-The course starts with a grounding in how to undertake physical examinations and take clinical histories.
-You will then develop a wide range of up-to-date knowledge and skills for tackling minor injuries and illnesses.
-The course covers musculo-skeletal injuries, breaks, fractures and sprains as well as injuries to the eye, head, stomach, respiratory system and a range of other areas.
+The course starts with a grounding in how to undertake physical examinations while incorporating clinical history.
+You will then develop a wide range of up-to-date knowledge and skills for tackling minor injuries.
+The course covers musculo-skeletal injuries, fractures and sprains as well as injuries to the eye, head, and a range of other areas.

 We usually require applicants to be registered health professionals.
 You should work in a clinical environment where you will be able to observe and conduct both the history taking process and physical examinations of minor illness and injuries.

 The employer usually meets the cost of the course – we advise you to speak to your workforce development lead before applying.

 We also accept self-funded applicants and encourage anyone wishing to explore their options to contact email@example.com.

 This information was correct at the time of publication.